xoopscube/xupdate-store/docs/xupdate.md

 ---

-# OVERVIEW
+## Introduction

 X-Update Manager provides an effective and user-friendly dashboard with a set of features that can help manage the complex task of applying software updates to Web Applications.
 The software update management process is necessary to maintain operational efficiency, continuous improvement process and the stability of the Web Application Platform.

-## X-Uupdate Store
+## X-Update Store

-➿ X-update ensures that modules, preloads and themes latest code is always deployed.
+X-update ensures that modules, preloads and themes latest code is always deployed.

 ## X-Update Manager Dashboard